Wessex Water Services Limited is committed to respecting and protecting your privacy.

 How long we need to keep your information

 We will keep details about your use of our services for as long as you stay a customer of ours and then for 6 years after that as we may need to refer to it to sort out any differences or problems that arise after our relationship ends.
 We will need to keep anonymised information about water supply and/or sewerage at your property indefinitely due to our legal duty to keep these records.
+If you use our live chat service, this information is kept for three months.

 If you are applying for a job with us